jjasonward/General_Resources/Data-Ethics-Resources/README.md

 2. [Article](https://www.theregister.co.uk/2019/02/05/uk_government_data_ethics_centre/) from The Register dated 5 Feb 2019 on the UK's CDEI.

+3. [Article](https://hyperallergic.com/518822/600000-images-removed-from-ai-database-after-art-project-exposes-racist-bias/) on ImageNet and racial bias.
+There are numerous such articles on the same topic.

 ## Other References

 1. [Big data ethics](https://en.wikipedia.org/wiki/Big_data_ethics) on Wikipedia.